flectra-hq/flectra/doc/howtos/web.rst

 In that case, ``this._super()`` will call the original implementation of a method being replaced/redefined.
-If the class already had sub-classes, all calls to ``this._super()`` in sub-classes will call the new implementations defined in the call to :func:`~flectra.web.Class.include`.
-This will also work if some instances of the class (or of any of its sub-classes) were created prior to the call to :func:`~flectra.Widget.include`.
+If the class already had sub-classes, all calls to ``this._super()`` in sub-classes will call the new implementations defined in the call to :func:`~odoo.web.Class.include`.
+This will also work if some instances of the class (or of any of its sub-classes) were created prior to the call to :func:`~odoo.Widget.include`.

 Translations
 ============